nebari-dev/nebari-docs/docs/docs/how-tos/How to authenticate using Keycloak.md

 ![Nebari login screen](/img/how-tos/nebari_login_screen.png)

-Nebari now uses an open source tool called [Keycloak](https://www.keycloak.org/) for user management.
-This makes it a little challenging to detail the exact process as it might differ greatly between authentication providers ([LDAP](https://pt.wikipedia.org/wiki/LDAP), [OAuth 2.0](https://oauth.net/2/), passwordless authentication, password-based authentication and many others).
+Nebari uses [Keycloak](https://www.keycloak.org/), an open source tool for user management.
+This makes it a little challenging provide thorough instructions for all use cases as it might differ significantly between authentication providers ([LDAP](https://pt.wikipedia.org/wiki/LDAP), [OAuth 2.0](https://oauth.net/2/), passwordless authentication, password-based authentication and many others).
 For more information on how to configure Keycloak, and add new users, make sure to check [How to configure Keycloak](/how-tos/configuring-keycloak) sections of our docs.

 :::warning